 The alternatives to this issue have been discussed under the rationale section.

 FINANCIAL CONSIDERATIONS:

 Depending on the alternative chosen, the City may be in a position to receive cash-lieu of parking.

-Report #DEV2007-083

-Parking Requirements - Re-development of 41, 43 & 49-51 Kent St. W., Lindsay

-Page 6 of 6
+Report #DEV2007-083 Parking Requirements - Re-development of 41, 43 & 49-51 Kent St. W., Lindsay Page 6 of 6 PECOMMENDATIONS TO 2002-2012 VISION-APPENDIX RELATIONSHIP OF RECOMMENDATIONS TO 2002-2012 VISION:

-APPENDIX

-6/

-RELATIONSHIP OF RECOMMENDATIONS TO 2002-2012 VISION:

 The City's Vision sees the various downtowns of the municipality as strong cultural and commercial attracters.
 Assisting in parking would be an incentive for a stronger downtown.
 FILE NO.

+to

+5.3/6)

-REVIEW OF ACCESSIBILITY IMPLICATIONS OF ANY DEVELOPMENT/POLICY Not applicable at this time.
+REVIEW OF ACCESSIBILITY IMPLICATIONS OF ANY DEVELOPMENT/POLICY

+Not applicable at this time.